hallamlab/BLOB/README.md

 # BLOB
 Code and data repository for the BLOB manuscript

-Files:
+File content:

 Blob_MS_figures_v21.Rmd - RMarkdown for ann statistical and most of the graphical outputs, done in RStudio.

-*.csv different input files used in the markdown
+*.csv - different input files used in the markdown

 StationP26_forSachia.mat - CTD data